 1. sudo: Administrative Privileges

 The “sudo” command grants temporary administrative privileges to regular users.
 It allows you to execute commands as a superuser, providing access to system-wide configurations and files.
 This command ensures the security and integrity of your system

-sudo reboot sudo systemctl stop service_name
+sudo systemctl stop service_name

 2. APT-GET: Installing and Managing Software

 The “apt-get” command is a package management tool that simplifies the process of installing, upgrading, and removing software packages in Ubuntu.
 Whether you want to install a new application or update your system, “apt-get” is the go-to command.

 The “cd” command is used to change directories within the Ubuntu file system.
 It allows you to move between folders, access different locations, and perform operations on specific files

 cd ~ # go to home directory

 The “ls” command lists the files and directories within a specified location.
 It provides essential information such as file permissions, ownership, size, and modification dates, enabling you to navigate and manage your file effectively.